kwameopareasiedu/react-simple-widgets/src/widgets/dialog-provider/dialog-provider-usage.md

 };
 ```

 Next, we show `MyDialog` from our application.
+We'll add an `onDismissed` function to our options which is called when the dialog is dismissed.

 `app.tsx`